snappyflow/sf-elastic-apm-go/README.md

 **module/apmgoji**

-Package apmgoji provides middleware for the Goji web framework.
+Package apmgoji provides middleware for the Goji web framework (https://github.com/zenazn/goji).
 This middleware traces all the incoming requests and reports each transaction to the APM server.

 The apmgoji middleware will also recover panics and send them to Elastic APM.